wa7vc/wa7vc.org/README.md

 New versions to deploy to production are tagged in git following typical SemVer style.

 ### Development Notes
-  - Phoenix 1.3>1.4 upgrade was done following [this gist](https://gist.github.com/chrismccord/bb1f8b136f5a9e4abc0bfc07b832257e), however the "replace brunch with webpack" step was not followed, nor the ecto upgrade (no ecto active at th etime).
+  - Phoenix 1.3>1.4 upgrade was done following [this gist](https://gist.github.com/chrismccord/bb1f8b136f5a9e4abc0bfc07b832257e), however the "replace brunch with webpack" step was not followed, nor the ecto upgrade (no ecto active at the time).

 ## Deployment
 While anything Elixir can compile to will work as a server, by default we're using an Ubuntu 18 VM.